krnl-to/krnl-to.github.io/x.hugo/content/posts/windows-container-internals-prep.md

 hideComments = false
 +++

+> Before we kick off this series, let's take a detour first and look at Linux Containers first.
+Start here: [Linux Containers Intro: `chroot`](/posts/linux-containers-intro-chroot).

 I would like to kick off a step-by-step series that takes **us** through the journey of understanding the internals of [Windows Containers](https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/).
 Notice I say _us_ because it is a journey that I'm also taking.

 Before we begin the journey, let's get a few things out of the way: